Aisha-Ashraf-AA/EDA-Project---SQL/README.md

 Project Overview

-This project focuses on performing deep Exploratory Data Analysis (EDA) on a retail sales dataset using PostgreSQL/MySQL.
+This project focuses on performing deep Exploratory Data Analysis (EDA) on a retail sales dataset using MySQL.
 The goal was to extract meaningful business insights regarding profitability, regional performance, and seasonal growth trends to support data-driven decision-making.

 Technical Skills Demonstrated
 Advanced Querying: Utilization of JOINs, GROUP BY, and HAVING clauses for data aggregation.